-Shipwrecks are highly vulnerable and can be easily damaged through direct and indirect contact.
-It is illegal to interfere, damage or remove artefacts from a historic shipwreck.
+Underwater cultural heritage sites are highly vulnerable and can be easily damaged through direct and indirect contact.
+It is illegal to interfere, damage or remove artefacts from an underwater cultural heritage site.

-The Australian National Shipwreck Database provides information about which sites are in protected zones.
-There are 9 protected zones in Queensland that are located in protected zones.
-To dive these sites you must obtain a Permit to enter the protected zone.
+The Australasian Underwater Cultural Heritage Database provides information about which sites are in protected zones.
+There are 11 protected zones in Queensland.
+To dive these sites you must obtain a free permit to enter the protected zone.

 Since the 18th century, more than 1400 ships are believed to have been wrecked along the Queensland coastline.
 Every one of these wrecks is an irreplaceable archaeological site which can tell us much about the lives of past generations of Queenslanders and others who visited our shores.